WHO WE ARE

 2020/2021 Officers and directorsPresident -- Diane DuLoft

 Vice President -- Dale Scholfield Treasurer -- Richard Moore Secretary -- Karen Moore Director -- Reggie Daves Director -- Gail Kemm Director -- Nancy Kenny Director -- Mike Walker Director -- Bill Lanham Director -- Clayton Beasley IMPORTANT NOTICE!!
-BEGINNING WITH THE MARCH 4 MEETING OUR MEETINGS WILL BEGIN AT 6:30 WITHE THE PROGRAM COMMENCING AT 7:00 PM. |
+OUR MEETINGS WILL BEGIN AT 6:30 WITH THE PROGRAM COMMENCING AT 7:00 PM. |

 Seeking additional Assistance